faduma-f/malawi-health-facilities-1/README.md

 # malawi-health-facilities-1
-Go to https://faduma-f.github.io/malawi-health-facilities-1/Malawi-facilities.html to view html version
+Add 'Malawi-facilities.html' to the end of this address https://faduma-f.github.io/malawi-health-facilities-1/ to view html version